xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 can be part of an ecosystem of automated device and service provisioning via Cisco NSO.

 ![](http://xrdocs.io/design/images/cmf-hld/ztp-metro-fabric.png)

+## Model-Driven Telemetry

+In the 3.0 release the implementation guide includes a table of model-driven telemetry paths applicable to different components within the design.
+More information on Cisco model-driven telemetry can be found at https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5500/telemetry/66x/b-telemetry-cg-ncs5500-66x.html.
+Additional information about how to consume and visualize telemetry data can be found at https://xrdocs.io/telemetry.
+We also introduce integration with Cisco Crosswork Health Insights, a telemetry and automated remediation platform, and sensor packs correspondding to Converged SDN Transport components.
+More information on Crosswork Health Insights can be found at https://www.cisco.com/c/en/us/support/cloud-systems-management/crosswork-health-insights/model.html.

+## NSO Service Automation
+Sample NSO service provisioning models are included in the Converged SDN Transport design.
+These cover both end-to-end and hierarchical services.

 # Services – Design